Iron On (band)

 Iron On was an Australian indie rock band from Brisbane, Queensland.

 History

-The band formed in 2002 after members Kate Cooperand Ross Hope met at university.
+The band formed in 2002 after members Kate Cooper and Ross Hope met at university.
 Not long after, Ian Rogers joined, and Iron on was forged – named after a Superchunk song.
 After three years original drummer Nicola Phoenix was replaced by Marieca Page.

 Iron on releases to date consist of debut EP "The Understudy" (2003), EP "Everybody Calm Down" (2004), debut album "Oh The Romance" (2005) and EP "The Verse" (2007).
 They were nominated for "favourite new international artist/group" in 2006 by Canadian Music Week.

 According to the band's Myspace profile, Iron on has disbanded.
 Kate Cooper now plays in the band An Horse along with Damon Cox, drummer for bands Intercooler and Mary Trembles.
 Ian Rogers plays bass guitar in duo No Anchor.
 Ross Hope has started a new pop/rock band called Disco Nap.

 Recording

 Oh The Romance

 Iron on recorded their debut album in a renovated Church turned Studio out in Applewood, Ipswich with ARIA award-winning producer Magoo (Regurgitator, Midnight Oil, Jebediah, Kate Miller-Heidke).